arexbold/TripleBondChallenge/README.md

 Version 2.11 JUST came out and this challenge patch and the tracker have not been tested with it yet so v 2.10 is linked above.

-### Required Emulator Setting
+### Required Emulator Settings
-You must change this setting to run this challenge.
-Initial Time and Use Real Time settings should be exactly like the images below.
+Initial Time and Use Real Time settings should be exactly like the images below. **Do not manipulate time to get extra items/battles.**

 <img width="426" height="102" alt="image" src="https://github.com/user-attachments/assets/7fca962f-0710-4b4e-bfe6-c2502e0043d9" />
 <img width="343" height="414" alt="image" src="https://github.com/user-attachments/assets/c0b375e9-80ba-4278-851a-6b539c11fe96" />